mgkanani/raft/README.md

 -Tests are performed on 3-different machines(From 7 servers 2,2,3 servers on respective machines) for testing the working of Raft.

 -```go test ``` performs testing of raft by killing each process one by one after every 15-sec.
 This will be performed 3 times.

+-2 clients sending 200 requests sending simultaneously, 7-servers were running on single host.
+Leader was killed manually[Cntr+c] when it reached to only 3 servers, there was no leader, then one by one server started.
+Then Leveldb data checked and found identical.

 ## To modify certain parameters  OR  Detailed Testing:-